rianoc/parse_blog/parse.md

-### .Q.fu
+## Speed and efficiency

+### Don't do the same work twice (.Q.fu)

 There are commonly fields which we cannot parse natively.

-`.Q.fu` provides the opportunity to improve performance in these cases.
+Completing these custom string manipulations can be a computationally intensive task.
+One way to avoid this is by applying the function once per distinct item and mapping the result.
+For this reason it is only of benefit when the data has a smaller number of distinct elements in it.

+.i.e suitable for dates but not unique timestamps etc.

+`.Q.fu` is the inbuilt function which provides simplifies this task

 ```q